gabryon99/assignments-chair-ds-os-tum/README.md

-## Chair of Distributed Systems Assignments
+## Chair of Distributed Systems and Operating Systems Assignments

 This repository contains two assignment for an open position at *Chair of Distributed and Operating Systems* at TUM University.